I may receive commissions from purchases made through links in this article. Full Disclosure

 My family goes through a lot of soap.
 We particularly go through a lot of castile soap, which makes sense because we use it in practically everything!

-I would pay about $30 for 64 oz of Dr. Bronners or I could pay about $14 for 64 oz of Dr. Woods.
+I used to pay about $30 for 64 oz of Dr. Bronners or Dr. Woods.
 Now looking at those numbers, I guess you could say that it doesn’t seem very expensive but that price can add up when you go through soap as often as we do!

-Price would vary depending on what you buy and what you’d compare it to) I can think of plenty of other items I can buy with $26!
+Price would vary depending on what brand you buy and what you’d compare it to) I can think of plenty of other ways to spend that extra $26!

 It doesn’t even have to be castile soap.
 I just mentioned castile soap because it’s what we have but you can definitely use any of your favorite bar soaps and turn them into liquid soap.

 Bar Soap to Liquid Soap

 1 Tbs. vegetable glycerin (optional -see notes below)

 Pour 8 cups of water into a pot and heat until just before boiling.

 While the water is heating up, grate one bar of soap either by hand or in a food processor.

 Once your water is just about to boil, add in the grated soap and stir.